asmeta/asmetadocs/src/user-guide/how-to-install.md

 > [!WARNING]
 > If you want to formally prove propeties with AsmetaSMV, you need to install NuSMV separately (see https://nusmv.fbk.eu/)

-## Downloading an eclipse with asmeta
+## Downloading an Eclipse with asmeta

-We provide also a zip with everything you need to try asmeta.
-The zip contains eclipse with asmeta already installed (and also NuSMV).
+We also provide a zip with everything you need to try asmeta.
+The zip contains Eclipse with asmeta already installed (and also NuSMV).

 Look at <https://github.com/asmeta/asmeta#eclispe-with-asmeta-ready-to-use>

-You can find an updated version for windows and a working version for MacOS and linux which must be updated using the update site.
+You can find an updated version for Windows and a working version for MacOS and Linux, which must be updated using the update site.

 ### License